Teradata/kylo/core/field-policy/README.md

       3. or be a singleton with a private constructor and a public static **instance()** method (See examples below)

 2. Standardization Policies must implement the StandardizationPolicy interface and be annotated with **@Standardizer**
-3. Validator Policies must implement the Validator interface and be annotated with **@FieldValidator**
+3. Validator Policies must implement the Validator interface and be annotated with **@Validator**

 ### Quick Start